Are Oils Heart Healthy?

 Type | Common Sources | Effect on Heart Health |

-Saturated fats (SFA) | Animal products, butter, coconut oil, palm oil | Can raise LDL cholesterol and increase risk of heart disease |
+Saturated fats (SFA) | Animal products, butter, coconut oil, palm oil | Can raise LDL cholesterol and increase cardiovascular risk. |

-Trans fats | Partially hydrogenated oils, processed foods | Strongly linked to heart disease; best avoided entirely |
+Trans fats | Partially hydrogenated oils, processed foods | Strongly linked to heart disease; best avoided. |

-Monounsaturated fats (MUFA) | Olive oil, avocado, nuts | Evidence suggests MUFAs alone may not significantly protect the heart; whole plant foods offer better benefits due to fiber and antioxidants |
+Monounsaturated fats (MUFA) | Olive oil, avocados, nuts | Evidence suggests MUFAs alone may not significantly protect the heart; whole plant foods offer better benefits due to fiber and antioxidants.
+Health effects may depend on the overall dietary pattern and food source. |

-Polyunsaturated fats (PUFA) | Omega-6: corn, soybean, sunflower oil Omega-3: flax, chia, hemp seeds | Omega-6 in excess may be inflammatory; antioxidants in whole foods help counteract negative effects |
+Polyunsaturated fats (PUFA) | Omega-6: corn, soybean, sunflower oils; Omega-3: flax, chia, hemp seeds | Omega-6 in excess may be inflammatory; antioxidants in whole foods help counteract negative effects.
+Omega-3 fats are generally associated with cardiovascular benefits; maintaining a balanced dietary pattern is important. |

 Practical Tips for Healthy Fat Consumption

-Focus on whole plant foods: Fruits, vegetables, beans, and whole grains provide natural antioxidants, fiber, and nutrients that oils lack.
+Fruits, vegetables, legumes, and whole grains provide natural antioxidants, fiber, and nutrients that refined oils lack.

 Degirolamo C, Rudel LL.
 Dietary monounsaturated fatty acids appear not to provide cardioprotection.
 Curr Atheroscler Rep. 2010;12(6):391–396. doi:10.1007/s11883-010-0133-4.